io-kats/software-renderer/README.md

 	- Press F to take a screenshot of the window.
 	- Press V to toggle the wireframe on and off.

+If you do not want to render in real-time, you can use the renderer's WriteToFile method and save the rendered scene as an image to disk.

 For more details, please take a look at the source code.
 The 'guts' of this project are in "software_renderer.\*" and "shader_program.\*"

 ## Project Status
 The project is still in development.
 Even thought the renderer works, many features are still not implemented.
-It can also get pretty slow in higher resolutions.
+It can also get pretty slow in higher resolutions or when a lot of reading from textures is involved.

 ## Future goals
 In the following order:
 - Implement alpha blending.
 - Implement MSAA.
-- Try to get skeletal animations on screen with it (integrate assimp).
+- Try to get skeletal animations on screen (integrate assimp).
 - Parallelize rasterization using SIMD instructions and/or threads.
 - Use a tiling strategy for textures (and/or the z-buffer) to e.g. speed up texture lookups in the fragment shader.
 - Implement cubemaps.